 Open in full page

 The Analysis page is your go-to destination for visualizing and analyzing your bioprocess data.
-Here, you can choose between line charts and scatter charts, providing you with the options you need to tell the story behind your data.
-Use line charts for timeseries data, customize the view and add process annotations using the event feature.
-For a more quantitative analysis use scatter charts to take advantage of aggregations and non-time based analysis.
+Choose between line charts, scatter charts, and bar charts to tell the story behind your data.
+Use line charts for timeseries data, scatter charts for quantitative cross-run comparisons, and bar charts for a clean categorical summary view.

 Navigating to the Analysis Page

 To access the Analysis page, start by navigating to the Runs page and selecting a set of runs you wish to analyze.
 Press the 'Analyze' button in the top right corner of this view to transition to the Analysis page.
-The line chart view is the default option for visualizing timeseries data.
-To switch to scatter chart view, choose 'Scatter Chart' under Chart Type in the 'View' sidebar menu.
+The line chart is the default.
+Switch chart types using the Chart settings button in the chart header.

 Workflow

-Update Run selection as needed by checking/unchecking run checkboxes in the table underneath the graph.
-Optionally, click 'Run selection' for altering the list of runs included in the analysis.
+Update run selection as needed by checking/unchecking run checkboxes in the table underneath the graph.
+Optionally, click 'Run selection' for altering the full list of runs included in the analysis.

 Switch to Full Screen view for a close-up view of the graph.